lazy-eggplant/vs.templ/README.md

 ### As a library

+`vs-templ` is specifically intended to be embedded in other applications.
-If you want to integrate `vs-templ` in your own application or contribute to its development, [this](./docs/for-developers.md) is where to start.
+If you want to integrate `vs-templ` in your own, [this](./docs/for-developers.md) is where to start.

 ### Via its CLI

+This repo also provides a minimal wrapper to use it via command line.

 ```
 vs.tmpl <template-file> <data-file> [namespace=`s:`]